 RESPONSIBLE GAMING - gambling addiction and the protection of minors

-What is responsible gaming and why do people get gambling addiction?
+What is responsible gaming and why do people get addicted to gambling?

 Not sure if you or someone close to you has gambling problems?

-Where gambling addiction starts, how to recognise it, how to address it and how to protect minors from dealing with the same questions, find the answers in this article.
+Where does gambling addiction start, how to recognize it, how to address it and how to protect minors from dealing with the same questions – Find the answers in this article.

 WHAT IS RESPONSIBLE GAMING?

-With the increased popularity of online gambling, the need for tools or policies that make online gambling experience safer is also on the rise.
+With the growing popularity of online gambling, the need for tools or policies that make the online gambling experience safer is also on the rise.
 Responsible gaming or responsible gambling is a very broad concept that aims to bring better quality to gambling, improve safety and decrease the chances of developing gambling addiction problems.
-Responsible gaming is not only referring to gambling addiction but also comprises of policies aiming to prevent underage individuals (under 18 or 21 years) from gambling.
+Responsible gaming does not only refer to gambling addiction but also covers policies that aim to prevent underage individuals (under 18 or 21 years) from gambling.

-The concept of responsible gaming can be categorized into 7 main areas:
+The concept of responsible gaming can be categorized into 7 main topics:

 1. Vulnerable gamblers protection

-Vulnerable gamblers protection aims to provide a more responsible experience for gamblers that have difficulty limiting their betting and that are inclined to become addicted to gambling.
-This is the most common area of responsible gaming because it includes the tools used by gambling companies like self exclusion, deposit limit, wager limit, etc. You can check the whole list of responsible gaming tools later in this article.
+Vulnerable gamblers protection aims to provide a more responsible experience for gamblers who may have difficulty limiting their betting and that are inclined to becoming addicted to gambling.
+This is the most common area of responsible gaming because it includes the tools used by gambling companies, such as self exclusion, deposit limit, wager limit, etc. You can find the list of all responsible gaming tools further down in this article.

 2. Underage gambling prevention

-Another widely recognized policy is the prevention of minors gambling.
-The majority of the online casinos we see today must ensure that players are above 18 (or 21 depending on the country) in order to start playing.
-This policy should be presented at the registration process where you must agree that you are 18 years and above and confirm that you agree with their Terms & Conditions (thus taking on the responsibility if you break the law by giving a false statement).
+Another widely recognized policy is the prevention of underage gambling.
+The majority of online casinos that we see today must ensure that players are above the age of 18 (or 21, depending on the country) in order to play at their casinos.
+This policy should be presented at the registration process where you must agree that you are 18 or above, and confirm that you agree with their Terms & Conditions (thus taking on the responsibility if you break the law by giving a false statement).
 Many operators also require additional verification steps after the registration to ensure the age of the gambler.

 3. Information privacy